 Funfetti cake mix give these Cake Batter Truffles a nice flavor.
 The truffles are soft and buttery, with lots of sprinkles and coated in white chocolate.

 Why you’ll love these No Bake Cake Batter Truffles:

-- No equipment of any sorts needed, can be entirely made by hand
+- Also, no equipment of any sorts needed, because they can entirely be made by hand.

-- Tender and buttery, they remind me of cake batter cookie dough
+- In addition, they are tender and buttery, they remind me of cake batter cookie dough.

 - Would make for some pretty darn cute hostess gifts.